wulliy/wasteof2-docs/wall.md

-Gets all of an user's wall comments depending on the page number.
+Gets all of an user's wall comments on a page.

 `GET /users/jeffalo/wall?page=1`